michael-markl/alineno/README.md

 ---

-Alineno is a free, open-source, client-side tool for adding line numbers to PDF files.
+Alineno is a free, open-source, client-side tool for adding line numbers to PDFs.
 It detects lines even if your document contains math formulas, footnotes, superscripts, etc.
 Your files are never uploaded to a server, ensuring 100% privacy and security.

-This project was built to solve a common problem for students, researchers, and legal professionals who need to reference specific lines in a PDF document.
+This project was built to solve a common problem for students, researchers, and other professionals who need to reference specific lines in a PDF document.

+The name "Alineno" is an homage to the LaTeX package [lineno](https://ctan.org/pkg/lineno).
+If you use LaTeX, please use this LaTeX package for professional line numbers.

 ## ✨ Features